bernhardAxonIvy/doc/source/designer-guide/data-modeling/business-data.rst

    limitations.

    Do not use ``Map``\ s with random or generated keys in your data structure.
-This will lead in a explosion of Elasticsaerch mappings.
+This will lead in a explosion of Elasticsearch mappings.

    Prevent cyclic references and back references from lists to the parent object.
 This can lead to huge json while expanding these data